kyma-project/kyma/docs/service-catalog/docs/014-details-backup-and-restore.md

 export BACKUP_FILE_NAME=etcd.backup
 ```

-2. Download the backup to the local workstation.
-You can do it from the portal or by using the [Azure CLI][az-cli].
+2. Download the backup to the local workstation using the portal or [Azure CLI][az-cli].
 Set the downloaded file path:
 ```bash
 export BACKUP_FILE_NAME=/path/to/downloaded/file
 ```